In this Article

-According to the BLS, epidemiologist roles are expected to grow 30% by 2030, mush faster than all other occupations.
+According to the BLS, epidemiologist roles are expected to grow 25.8% through 2031, much faster than all other occupations.
 In particular, hospitals with strong infection control programs will be looking to add more epidemiologists to their staffs.

 “The markets are recognizing the importance of epidemiologists, especially in light of the pandemic,” Lovingood says.
 “With a surge in interest, epidemiologists are in growing demand across the country for various fields and specialties.
 While many of these positions are likely to be posted in urban areas within state or local departments of health, rural and territorial areas are also looking for epidemiologists to work with disproportionately affected and underrepresented populations.”